Vontae Davis: Buffalo Bills

 On February 26, 2018, Davis signed a one-year deal with the Buffalo Bills worth up to $5 million, with $3.5 million guaranteed.

-During the September 16, 2018, game against the Los Angeles Chargers, Davis removed himself from play during the first half, stating he was "done."
+Davis was a healthy scratch during the team's Week 1 game against the Baltimore Ravens—a pregame decision regarded by Buffalo News beat-writer Jay Skurski as "mildly surprising."
+This proved a precursor to drama in Week 2, when in the middle of the September 16 contest with the Los Angeles Chargers, in which he had given up a touchdown to Mike Williams, Davis removed himself from the game, stating he was "done".

 According to a statement made by head coach Sean McDermott, it was not immediately clear whether he meant to retire or simply leave that particular game.
 Following the game, Davis released a statement confirming his retirement.
+"This isn't how I pictured retiring from the NFL," Davis said, "but today on the field, reality hit me and hard.
+I shouldn't be out there anymore."
-Davis' decision was initially not taken well by his teammates and later lampooned in the media.

-Davis later commented that his abrupt retirement was due to an abrupt realization that football was no longer what he was meant to be doing, and that "leaving was therapeutic".
+Davis' decision was not taken well by his teammates and later lampooned in the media.
+Davis later commented that his abrupt retirement was due to the sudden realization that football was no longer what he was meant to be doing and that "leaving was therapeutic".